 Best For: Couples, Small Groups, Families

-Recently renovated, the Postcard Inn Beach Resort is a great place to stay in Islamorada if it is your first time visiting!
-Even if it’s not your first time, I still think Postcard is one of the best hotels in Islamorada, and it won’t break the bank!
+Previously the Postcard Inn Beach Resort, Three Waters Resort and Marina is a great place to stay in Islamorada if it is your first time visiting!

-One of my favorite parts about Postcard Inn is that it’s home to the famous Tiki Bar!
-Formally known as the Holiday Isle Tiki Bar (before they rebranded to Postcard Inn), this Tiki Bar has been operating since 1969.
+Luckily, they didn’t get rid of my favorite part of the resort – the famous Tiki Bar!
+Formally known as the Holiday Isle Tiki Bar (before they rebranded), this Tiki Bar has been operating since 1969.

 Fun Fact: the renowned Rum Runner cocktail was invented here!!!
-Even if you choose not to stay at Postcard Inn, the Tiki Bar is worth a stop on your trip.
+Even if you choose not to stay at Three Water, the Tiki Bar is worth a stop on your trip.

-This resort has everything you need to have an incredible stay in the Florida Keys.
-Plus, it’s very reasonably priced, and the rooms are all recently renovated!
+Overall, this resort has everything you need to have an incredible stay in the Florida Keys without even needing to leave the property.

 The Islander Resort